-This characteristic of the indexes of grouping in a single value ten and even hundreds of shares of the most important financial markets in the world has made them a very attractive investment instrument for investors.
+This characteristic of the indexes of grouping in a single value ten and even hundreds of shares of the most important financial markets in the world has made them a beautiful investment instrument for investors.

 Risk Management for Index Futures Contracts Calculator

-Futures are agreements between a buyer and seller that some assets the likes of commodities, currencies, or index will be bought at a specified price, on a specific day and within a particular date of expiry.
-In this post, we discuss index futures, how to calculate them, and risk management strategy in the area.
+Futures are agreements between a buyer and seller that some assets the likes of commodities, currencies, or index will be bought at a specified price, on a specific day and within the particular expiry date.
+This post discusses index futures, how to calculate them, and risk management strategy in the area.

 What are Index Futures?

-Typically, future indices are used to predict the direction towards which the price of an index is moving.
+Typically, future indices are used to predict the direction towards which an index’s price is moving.
 Portfolio managers use indices futures to determine the positions of their equity against a loss in their stocks.
 Traders are obligated to deliver as per the agreed-upon index by the expiry period, given that the contract is being closed.

 Calculating Profit and Loss for Futures

-One of the most significant risks of dealing with contracts is the fact that you have to pay the price that is stated in the agreement to settle the transaction.
+One of the most significant risks of dealing with contracts is that you have to pay the price stated in the agreement to settle the transaction.
 It means that if the price can either go up or down, forcing you to either pay more or less.

-For instance, if you are selling a commodity for a thousand dollars, by the expiry date of the futures contract, the price of the product goes up, you may end up losing money.
+For instance, if you are selling a commodity for a thousand dollars, by the futures contract’s expiry date, the price of the product goes up, you may end up losing money.
 The reason is that the agreed-upon price is lower than the actual price at the time.

-The profit is the difference between the value of the contract and the price of the commodity at the time that the contract expires.
-On the other hand, the loss is the difference between the cost of the contract and the market price of the commodity.
-Calculating Futures Contract Profit or Loss may be challenging, hence the use of online calculating tools like Indices contracts calculator.
+The profit is the difference between the value of the contract and the price of the commodity when the contract expires.
+On the other hand, the loss is the difference between the cost of the contract and the commodity’s market price.
+Calculating Futures Contract Profit or Loss may be challenging, hence using online calculating tools like Indices contracts calculator.